Ons Jabeur is in a second consecutive Wimbledon final. She plays Marketa Vondrousova for the title

 Svitolina received loud support from thousands in the crowd at the main stadium — Ukraine's ambassador to Britain was in the Royal Box — as applause and yells echoed off the closed roof.

-Svitolina has said that she is playing more freely and more calmly nowadays, something she attributed to having the dual motivations of playing for her baby daughter, who was born in October, and of trying to bring happiness to people in her home country, where an ongoing war began with Russia’s invasion in February 2022.
+Svitolina says she plays more calmly nowadays, something she attributed to the dual motivations of playing for her baby daughter, who was born in October, and of playing for her home country, where the ongoing war began in February 2022, when Russia invaded with help from Belarus.

 “It’s a lot of responsibility, a lot of tension.
 I try to balance it as much as I can.
 Sometimes it gets maybe too much,” Svitolina said.
 “But I don’t want to (make it) an excuse.”

-Vondrousova put an end to that mini-streak by collecting the last two games.
-She missed about six months last season because of two operations on her left wrist, but is back at the height of her powers and back in the spotlight of a Grand Slam final.

-She came to England last year with a cast on that arm to enjoy London as a tourist and to watch her best friend and doubles partner, Miriam Kolodziejova, play in the qualifying rounds at Wimbledon.
+Vondrousova missed about six months last season because of two operations on her left wrist.
+She visited England last year with a cast on that arm to enjoy London as a tourist and to watch her best friend and doubles partner, Miriam Kolodziejova, try to qualify for Wimbledon.

 “It’s not always easy to come back.
 You don’t know if you can play at this level and if you can be back at the top and back at these tournaments,” Vondrousova said.
 “I just feel like I’m just grateful to be on a court again, to play without pain.”